vickymhs/CSC510_Project_LectureAid/README.md

  -->
 # Project Lecture AID

-This repo contains the code for Lecture Aid, a project for CSC510 Fall 21.
+This repo contains the code for Lecture Aid [v1.0.0](https://github.com/mtkumar123/CSC510_Project_LectureAid/releases/tag/v1.0.0), a project for CSC510 Fall 21.

 # What is Project Lecture AID?